-Isfahan Golden Age and its flourishing, especially Safavid period, has an inextricable connection with Shah Abbas I. A great ruler who chose Isfahan as the third capital of the Safavid dynasty in 1598 and spent forty-two years of his life toward its beautification and eminence.
-Under the influence of Herat's architecture, painting and culture, King Abbas made many changes to the city.
+Isfahan Golden Age and its flourishing, especially the Safavid period, has an inextricable connection with Shah Abbas I. A great ruler who chose Isfahan as the third capital of the Safavid dynasty in 1598 and spent forty-two years of his life toward its beautification and eminence.
+Under the influence of Herat's architecture, painting, and culture, King Abbas made many changes to the city.

 Kashan and around just in 3 days

 Kashan County, with a population of over 302,000 people and an area of 7,955 sq km is located north of Esfahan, east of Markazi and south of Qom Provinces.
 It consists of four districts Markazi, Qamsar, Niasar and Barzuk, six cities Kashan, Qamsar, Niasar, Meshkat, Josheghan, Kamo and Barzuk plus nine boroughs.
 The only river running through this county is Qamsar River, originating from the Karkas mountains to the northwestern side of Kashan facing south.

 Leaving Ghurtan and heading east, one will reach Varzaneh.
 Varzaneh is the last city on the banks of Zayandeh Rud.
 The exhausted river, turned muddy and unclear here and unsuitable for farming, vanishes in Gavkhuni Marshland, 12 km further in the desert.
 Zayandeh Rud Plain has a slight slope from west to east, the altitude reaching 1,450 m in Gavkhuni Marshland.